Table of Contents

 Here are the main categories of YMYL content:

-• Financial Advice: This includes information about investing, taxes, loans, banking, insurance, and buying big things like homes.
+- Financial Advice: This includes information on investing, taxes, loans, banking, insurance, and purchasing significant assets such as homes.

-• Safety and Public Interest: Information that could impact public safety, like emergency preparedness, or details about important civic events.
+- Safety and Public Interest: Information that could impact public safety, like emergency preparedness or details about critical civic events.

-• Shopping Information: Content that helps you make major purchasing decisions, especially for expensive items or things that affect your health (like medical devices).
+- Shopping Information: Content that helps you make significant purchasing decisions, especially for expensive items or things that affect your health (like medical devices).

 Why Does Google Care So Much About YMYL?

-• Expertise: Is the content written by someone with real knowledge or qualifications in the field? (e.g., a doctor for medical advice, a certified financial planner for money tips).
+- Expertise: Does the content come from someone with genuine experience or proper qualifications in the topic?
+For example, is a licensed doctor writing medical advice or a certified financial planner offering money tips?

 Why Our YMYL Statement Matters to You